The original series, or the overall franchise, contains:

 David was dealing with a womanizing dad, a not-so-there mom, and recurrent drug problems.

 Donna had drug problems, parental issues, domestic violence by her boyfriend, nearly got raped, was stalked and held up at gunpoint, and witnessed her father's death from a heart attack.

 Gina in her final appearance at least, where everyone blames her for Dr. Martin's death from a heart attack, though she was simply just there when it happened.
 Even Mrs. Martin insinuated that her very existence placed a strain on his heart, which caused his death.
 Luckily, everyone realized their mistake after Gina did the eulogy for Donna when she couldn't do it.

 The sequel series contains:

 Creator's Pet: Annie could be considered this, particularly in the earlier seasons.
 In season 1, Naomi told Annie she would be uncomfortable with her dating Ethan since he was Naomi's ex.
 So what happens?
 Annie dates Ethan behind Naomi's back.
 The writers then expected the audience to feel sorry for her when Naomi hooks up with one of Annie's exes at her Sweet Sixteen party.
 The majority of fans sided with Naomi instead.
 Annie's Pet status continued into season 2 when she took the ENTIRE season to confess to her hit and run, but ends up only being put on house arrest for a couple of months (again, we're expected to sympathize).
+During that time, some fans even criticized Shenae Grimes, when Grimes was just doing her job.
 By the later half of season 3, the Annie hatred started to die down due to her screen time being cut significantly.